cyrus-and/chrome-remote-interface/README.md

 ### module.Version([options], [callback])

-Request version information from the remote Chrome instance.
+Request version information from the remote instance.

 `options` is an object with the following optional properties: